joolstorrentecalo/gitlab-foss/doc/user/project/issue_board.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-You can create milestone lists that filter issues by the assigned milestone, giving you more freedom and visibility on the issue board.
+You're also able to create lists of a milestone.
+These are lists that filter issues by the assigned milestone, giving you more freedom and visibility on the issue board.

 Prerequisites: